henryk/gggd/README.md

 * Fetches all messages in all topics as individual mbox files (one directory per group, one subdirectory per topic, one file per message)
 * Can operate on private groups by using lynx' cookie store
+* Postprocessing tool (not operated automatically) `demangle.py` that fixes two sorts of message munging that google applies (probably a bug on their side):
+  * Some messages get two RFC (2)822 headers.
+The second one seems to be a proper subset of the first one with added "X-Google-\*"-headers.
+  * Messages with multiple levels of MIME (e.g. multipart( alternative(text, html), attachment)) seem to always lose their first inner MIME header, leading to wrong parsing.

 # Missing features (a.k.a TODO)